ONE NIGHT STAND: SATISFYING VISUAL EXPERIENCE

 One Night Stand manages to do both.
 The other great feature of this short film is it’s score: eerie, mixing well with the dialogue and the cinematography.
 The composer understands the story and how real life works: how we, as human beings reflect on these kinds of situations and how we feel when the looming shadow of indecision attacks us and he uses that inconsistency in his score.
 You can feel the character’s feelings and the environment through the music.

 One Night Stand is a good film.
-It’s not a great film yet, but with some revisions, it surely could be.
 The story is satisfying and understandable, the view is detailed and precise.
-From the technical side, you can’t complain about this movie at all, but the movie’s lead actors fail to meet the bar set by high production value.
-The people who played those parts are not bad actors, they simply didn’t make the choices they could have made and that’s understandable: we all have the moments in our careers that are like that.
-But when you have a movie that’s beautifully shot, with a good story and decent dialogue, one wonders why the cast put so little effort into it.
+From the technical side, you can’t complain about this movie at all, also the movie’s lead actors gave their best.
+But when you have a movie that’s beautifully shot, with a good story and decent dialogue, the creation certainly deserves praise.

 In conclusion: this is a short film that should be recommended to other moviemakers as a learning experience in cinematography and storytelling.
 It’s simple, captivating and full of life.
 Something you rarely see in indie short films.
 Good job!